swannodette/swannodette.github.com/_posts/2014-07-23-a-closer-look-at-transit.md

 The transit-js version of the original Twitter payload is smaller and does not take measurably longer to transmit to the client.

-Here's a Chrome Dev Tools JavaScript profile to determine where our program is spending its time.
+Here's a Chrome DevTools JavaScript profile to determine where our program is spending its time.
 Note how far down the profile transit-js appears:

 <img style="border: 1px solid #ccc" src="/assets/images/profile.png" />